seankennelly/PERN_E-Commerce/README.md

 ## Testing
-Database and server testing was done with Postbird.
-API routes were tested with Postman.
+- Database and server testing was done with Postbird
+- API routes were tested with Postman
-You can access Swagger documentation for the API by going to `http://localhost:5000/api-docs/`.
+- You can access Swagger documentation for the API by going to `http://localhost:5000/api-docs/`.

 ![A screenshot of the Swagger documentation that accompanies this API](/docs/readme_img_4.2.png)